CACI-IMG/ForecasterDocs/reference/Forecasting/Forecast-Models/Forecast-Models.md

 For each data type (interval, daily, weekly, etc.), the top 3 models appear on individual buttons under the Model Design section of the Model tab.
 They can typically be run with default parameters, but the *Parameters* button provides details of the algorithm used, as well as information and control over all parameters.

 {% hint style="info" %}
 As a rule of thumb, for daily data or above it is always worth starting with simple seasonal models with few if any inputs, then moving to more advanced models that learn from inputs as appropriate.
 Those simple seasonal models are easy to interpret, are robust, and can work very well even when no business drivers are available.
-To get the absolute best forecasts, however, machines learning models such as Regression or Random Forests are recommended, in order to learn as much as possible from business drivers (inputs).
+To get the absolute best forecasts, however, machine learning models such as Regression or Random Forests are recommended, in order to learn as much as possible from business drivers (inputs).
 For daily to monthly data, the relevant *Multi Profile Model* is recommended as a first model, moving then to *Moving Average Regression* or *Random Forest* as needed.
 {% endhint %}

 Interval level models are in a separate section below, as these typically work in a different way from daily and above models (although machines learning models such as *Moving Average Regression* or *Random Forest* can sometimes be used to great benefit on interval data, in particular when many business inputs are available).